Home Recipe Roundup 17 Best Thanksgiving Brussels Sprout Recipes

 13. Brussels Sprout Soup with Potato

 Don’t get me wrong; I love potato soup.
-It’s a great warm and comforting meal on a cool night.
+It’s a warm and comforting meal on a cool night.

 It even makes an excellent starter for Thanksgiving or Christmas dinner